 - On Demand Instances/VMs – this is the core of the conversation, and what we’ve addressed above.
 On demand resources – and their associated scale groups – are frequently left running when they’re not being used, especially those used for non-production purposes.

-- Relational Databases – there’s no doubt that databases are frequently left running when not needed as well, in similar circumstances to the On Demand resources.
+- Databases – there’s no doubt that databases are frequently left running when not needed as well, in similar circumstances to the On Demand resources, particularly non-production.
 The problem is whether you can park them to cut back on wasted spend.
-AWS allows you to park certain types of its RDS service, however, you can not park like idle database services in Azure (SQL Database) or GCP (SQL).
-In this case, you should review your database infrastructure regularly and terminate anything unnecessary – or change to a smaller size if possible.
+AWS allows you to park certain types of its RDS services like Neptune and Redshift databases, RDS instances and Google Cloud SQL.
+Make sure you review your database infrastructure regularly and terminate anything unnecessary – or change to a smaller size if possible.